North Dakota Recount Laws

 Mix of hand count and retabulation

-According to the North Dakota Secretary of State Recount Guidelines, recounts may involve hand-counting or machine retabulation.
+According to the North Dakota Recount Guidelines, recounts may involve hand-counting or machine retabulation.
 If the ballots are to be retabulated, a sample hand count must be conducted to verify the accuracy of the voting machines.
 During a retabulation, ballots containing undervotes for the office recounted and ballots rejected as uncountable by the voting machine will be manually checked for voter intent.
 Recount Guidelines, p.
-15.
+14.

 Close vote margin